 How to Request a Tax Clearance Letter or Certificate of Compliance

-- An identification number (such as Business Partner Number, Federal Employer Identification Number, Certificate of Registration Number, etc.)
+- Business name and address, and an identification number such as Business Partner Number, Federal Employer Identification Number, etc.

 You may fax your request to 850-922-5254 or mail it to:

 PO Box 8045

 Note: When the Department responds to an inquiry via email that includes confidential information such as tax numbers or SSNs, the email will